-But maybe this is a clue why that can happen: If you're very intelligent, you literally are not allowed to be a cop!
+I ran across something that might be a clue to this conundrum: If you're very intelligent, you literally are not allowed to be a cop!
 At least in certain locales in the U.S.:

 Jordan, a 49-year-old college graduate, took the exam in 1996 and scored 33 points, the equivalent of an IQ of 125.
 But New London police interviewed only candidates who scored 20 to 27, on the theory that those who scored too high could get bored with police work and leave soon after undergoing costly training.